Kochen-Specker Contextuality: Contextuality as a property of nature

 It is instructive to show a simple example.
 Consider the KCBS scenario discussed in Sec.~\ref{sssec:state-dep}: five $\{+1,-1\}$-valued observables $A_0,\ldots, A_{4}$ with compatible pairs $A_i,A_{i+1}$, with the sum modulo $5$.
 Consider the following version of the KCBS inequality

 where addition in the indices is interpreted modulo $5$.
-The NCHV model is extended by \citet{Kujala:2015PRL} by taking a copy of each classical variable for each context.
+The NCHV model was extended by \citet{Kujala:2015PRL} by taking a copy of each classical variable for each context.
 In this case, there are five contexts $\{A_i, A_{i+1}\}$ for $i=0,\ldots,4$ and each $A_i$ appears twice, i.e., in the $i$-th and the $(i+1)$-th contexts.
-The authors construct an explicitly contextual model by taking context-dependent copies, i.e., $A_i^{(i)}$ and $A_i^{(i+1)}$, where the superscript indicates the context.
-This construction of a contextual model is similar to that in Sec.~\ref{sssec:dist_err_mod}, where the value assignment of an observable explicitly depends on the sequence it appears in, see Eq.~\eqref{eq:nc_seq}.
-However, to allow an easier comparison with the original paper, we follow the notation by \citet{Kujala:2015PRL}.
+They constructed an explicitly contextual model by taking context-dependent copies, i.e., $A_i^{(i)}$ and $A_i^{(i+1)}$, where the superscript indicates the context.
+This construction of a contextual model is similar to that discussed in Sec.~\ref{sssec:dist_err_mod}, where the value assignment of an observable explicitly depends on the sequence it appears in, see Eq.~\eqref{eq:nc_seq}.
+However, to facilitate an easier comparison with the original paper, we follow the notation by \citet{Kujala:2015PRL}.

-As in the previous cases, in order to interpret experimental results one needs some assumption on the type of disturbance present.
+As in the previous cases, in order to interpret experimental results one needs to make an assumption regarding the type of disturbance present.
 The authors choose to introduce the notion of {\it maximally noncontextual} model.
-A rigourous definition is provided by \citet{Kujala:2015PRL}, here, we may reformulate it in simple terms as follows: variables representing observables in different contexts are equal to each other with the maximum probability allowed by the observed marginals.
-Intuitively, this notion states that there is no more disturbance than the one observed in the marginals.
-Similarly to what we discussed in Sec.~\ref{sssec:dist_err_mod}, it is reasonable to apply this model if the noise is supposed to arise from some clumsiness of the measurements, i.e., the measurement apparatuses are not colluding to cancel out the noise when combined in a certain way.
+A rigorous definition was provided by \citet{Kujala:2015PRL}.
+Here, we may reformulate it in simple terms as follows: variables representing observables in different contexts are equal to each other with the maximum probability allowed by the observed marginals.
+Intuitively, this notion states that there is no disturbance other than that observed in the marginals.
+In a manner similar to that discussed in Sec.~\ref{sssec:dist_err_mod}, it is reasonable to apply this model if the noise is supposed to arise from some clumsiness of the measurements; i.e., the measurement apparatuses are not colluding to cancel out the noise when combined in a certain way.